Catholic that I am, I must begin by confessing: I was more than a little bit starstruck.

 Dion’s music and that of his contemporaries shaped the experience and imaginations of a whole generation of young people, in much the same way that current artists like Taylor Swift have shaped the current generation of young listeners.
 Dion not only gave us great tunes that told our stories; he lent a voice to the voiceless, particularly in a pre-internet, pre-social-media era.
 Dion’s songs acknowledged young people, and the seriousness and the challenges of growing up in America.
 His music made young people feel seen and gave us a kind of agency we did not have before.

 Fast-forward a few decades and I find myself with a much fuller and richer sense of who Dion DiMucci is, both as an artist and as a person, thanks in part to his terrific memoir, Dion: The Wanderer Talks Truth (2011).
 I discovered this book through a mutual friend, the writer Mike Aquilina, who collaborated with Dion on the writing of the memoir and also co-writes songs with him.
 I knew that Dion was a gifted musician and songwriter, a great artist who continues to create and record music even now, at the age of 85.
-What I hadn’t known was that he is a devoted Catholic, having returned to the faith of his childhood in midlife in a deliberate and serious way.
+What I hadn’t known was that he is a devout Catholic, having returned to the faith of his childhood in midlife in a deliberate and serious way.

-For someone like me, whose interest as a scholar, professor and writer focuses on the myriad ways in which Catholicism is present in American arts and culture, this was Good News I had to follow up on.
+For someone like me, whose interest as a scholar, professor and writer focuses on the myriad ways in which Catholicism is present in American arts and culture, this was good news I had to follow up on.
 Thus began a relationship with Dion that culminated in his return to his old neighborhood (the Belmont section of the Bronx, still known as Little Italy) and to Fordham University, an institution he has had a lifelong relationship with, though not of any conventional kind.

-Dion’s history
+Dion’s History

 Proud of his roots, Dion acknowledges that being born in the Bronx was a gift.
 At the time, the borough already had a history as a hotbed of musical invention and innovation.
 The Big Band sound, Afro-Caribbean music, jazz and R&B music all flourished in the Bronx during the first half of the 20th century.
-In addition to these contemporary influences, Dion’s grandfather would take him to the opera performances where he heard such classics as “La Traviata,” “La Bohème” and “Turandot.”
+In addition to these environmental influences, Dion’s grandfather would take him to opera performances, where he heard such classics as “La Traviata,” “La Bohème” and “Turandot.”
 He tells stories of his 7-year-old self standing on a chair at family gatherings to sing the heartbreaking aria “Nessun Dorma” to a captive audience of adult listeners.

 Dion began adding to that rich musical history at the age of 10, when he first heard Hank Williams on the radio and shortly thereafter received his first guitar from his parents.
 Despite growing up in New York amid all of this musical variety, listening to the radio gave him access to artists and kinds of music he had never heard before.
 It opened up a new world for him and gave to the young Dion, in his own words, “a first taste of transcendence and a hint of salvation.”